CTV Comedy Channel: Programming

 CTV Comedy Channel primarily airs sitcoms and stand-up comedy programming (including anthologies and specials), with much of the latter coming from the channel's association with the Montreal-based Just for Laughs comedy festival.
 The network also produces its own original programming, with several series (such as Puppets Who Kill, Odd Job Jack and Kevin Spencer) developing cult followings and loyal fan-bases.
 Puppets Who Kill, Comedy Now!, The Gavin Crawford Show, and several other Comedy original series have gone on to win Canadian Comedy Awards, including CTV's Corner Gas, which has also won six Gemini Award wins, seven Leo Award wins, and an International Emmy nomination.
 The channel subsequently produced a continuation of Corner Gas as an adult animation series, Corner Gas Animated.

 The network has historically had a relationship with Paramount Global-owned Comedy Central in the U.S. In June 2007, Comedy's parent company (then known as CTVglobemedia) announced a deal for exclusive Canadian rights to the entire Comedy Central library of past and present programs on all electronic platforms, under a multi-year agreement with Viacom.
 For several years, Canadians attempting to visit Comedy Central websites were redirected to the Comedy Network's website.
 Conversely, American IP addresses trying to link to the Comedy Network page were redirected to Comedy Central's page.

+In 2025 the relationship with Paramount ended and the channel now exclusively runs reruns of network television sitcoms, with no new or original programming.